 Sounding like a monarch poised over the sport he plans to rule for the better part of the next decade, recognizing the elegant trap of his ambition, already wondering how to maintain control, he says, "It's hard to keep the love of the people.
 There's always a group ready to rebel."

-This story appears in ESPN The Magazine's April issue.
+This story appears in ESPN The Magazine's (April World Fame 100) Issue.
 Subscribe today!